thephpleague/csv/docs/9.0/reader/record-mapping.md

 private array $data;
 ```

-In the above example, the array has a JSON value associated with the key `data` and the `Serializer` will convert the
+In the above example, the array has a JSON value associated with the key `data` and the `Denormalizer` will convert the
 JSON string into an `array` and use the `JSON_BIGINT_AS_STRING` option of the `json_decode` function.

 If you use the array shape `list` or `csv` you can also typecast the `array` content using the